-No list of note-taking app is complete without Microsoft’s OneNote.
+No list of note-taking apps is complete without Microsoft’s OneNote.
 Over the years, OneNote has become the app of choice for millions across the world.
-With OneNote, users can save hand-typed notes, create tables and save web pages, audio clippings and images.
+With OneNote, users can save hand-typed notes, create tables, and save web pages, audio clippings, and images.

 Users can easily organize their notes by putting them in different folders.
 The application also supports shared editing, only when a document is saved in a shared folder.
 OneNote is available as a fully independent application on almost every popular platform.
 It can also be accessed via OneDrive.

 Price: Free basic version, $1.49/ month

 Bear is a powerful note-taking app that helps you to organize your notes by linking them with each other and make a body of work.
 It also allows hashtags to efficiently organize your ideas.
 Bear stores all your notes in portable, plain text.
 The application automatically recognizes and highlights emails and URLs.